 Biodiversity or Biological diversity is a term that describes the variety of living beings on earth.
-In short, it is described as degree of variation of life.
-Biological diversity encompasses microorganism, plants, animals and ecosystems such as coral reefs, forests, rainforests, deserts etc.
+In short, it is described as a degree of variation of life.
+Biological diversity encompasses microorganisms, plants, animals, and ecosystems, such as coral reefs, forests, rainforests, deserts, etc.

-Biodiversity also refers to the number, or abundance of different species living within a particular region.
+Biodiversity also refers to the number or abundance of different species living within a particular region.
 It represents the wealth of biological resources available to us.
-It’s all about the sustaining the natural area made up of community of plants, animals, and other living things that is begin reduced at a steady rate as we plan human activities that is being reduced by habitat destruction.
+It’s all about sustaining the natural area made up of a community of plants, animals, and other living things that is being reduced at a steady rate as we plan human activities that are being reduced by habitat destruction.

 The United Nations designated 2011–2020 as the United Nations Decade on Biodiversity.
-In biodiversity, each species, no matter how big or small has an important role to play in ecosystem.
-Various plant and animal species depend on each other for what each offers and these diverse species ensures natural sustainability for all life forms.
-A healthy and solid biodiversity can recover itself from variety of disasters.
+In biodiversity, each species, no matter how big or small, has an important role to play in the ecosystem.
+Various plant and animal species depend on each other for what each offer, and these diverse species ensure natural sustainability for all life forms.
+Healthy and solid biodiversity can recover from a variety of disasters.

 Biodiversity has three essential elements: